Skip to content

 We specialize in Producing from Concept to Screen

-CAN WE ALL GET ALONG?: THE SEGREGATION OF JOHN MUIR HIGH SCHOOL
+CAN WE ALL GET ALONG?: THE SEGREGATION OF JOHN MUIR HIGH SCHOOL (TV Show 2022)

 badges get along

-The Celestial – In Development – 2021
+The Celestial (Film) – In Development

-The Black Bus – In Development –2021
+The Black Bus (TV Series) – In Development

 Need Some Film?